DThgTr/tutorialshare/README.md

 # tutorialshare
-a platform for sharing tutorial
+A platform for sharing tutorial
+This is a personal small scaled project to help myself get familiar with Rest API and other nuances of development